maxrothman/config/README.md

 * bin: executables that are used by code in bashrc.d.
 This directory will be symlinked to ~/.bin
 * dotfiles: configuration files that various applications expect to be in ~/.
-Each file will be hardlinked to ~/.$FILE (e.g. bashrc -> ~/.bashrc).
+Each file will be symlinked to ~/.$FILE (e.g. bashrc -> ~/.bashrc).
 * iTerm: iTerm configuration files.
 * Karabiner: Karabiner configs.
-Currently used to remap volume buttons on my external keyboard.
+Used to be for remapping volume buttons on my external keyboard, but not in use currently (see manual.md)
-* misc-scripts: Scripts that should be run or acted on once.
+* misc-scripts: Scripts that should be run once.
-* stylish: CSS themes for the Stylish Chrome plugin
+* stylus: CSS themes for the Stylus Chrome plugin
 * manual.md: stuff to manually install
 * deploy.sh: a script for automatically deploying the parts of this repo that can be automated.
 * automator: add buttons to Finder that open apps via Apple automator
+* VSCode: VSCode configs and a list of extensions to install
+* git-hooks: My flexible git-hooks setup that allows for multiple global and repo-local hooks of the same type.
+Mostly used to turn my pre-push hook on for all repos.

 ## Setup instructions:
 * Clone this repo somewhere